lightmetrica/lightmetrica-v3/README.md

 ## Documentation

-You can find tutorials and API references from [here](https://hi2p-perim.github.io/lightmetrica-v3-doc/).
+You can find the documentation from [here](https://lightmetrica.github.io/lightmetrica-v3-doc/).

 ## Features